-When checking in, students verify a Room Inventory Sheet completed by their RA.
+When checking in, students verify a Room Inventory Sheet completed by a residence life staff member.
 Residents should double-check all listed damages, missing furnishings and other irregularities for which they may be charged later.
-Residents should submit the verified forms to that RA on the same day as check-in.
 It is important that residents check the room inventory sheet and bring to the RA's attention any items that should be added or any furniture whose listed condition should be changed prior to submitting the inventory sheet.
 Upon check-in, residents are required to complete appropriate paperwork.
 Please note that any damage sustained to the room and/or furniture that is not noted on the Room Inventory Sheet will be charged to the student's account during check-out.
 Residents will be issued a room key, a mailbox key and a student ID card which provides access to the residence halls as well as the Auerbach Student Union.